-(I didn't make any changes because PBL's asset allocation model - which I also follow - protects me from most market swings.)
+(I didn’t make any changes because my asset allocation model protects me from most market swings.)

 And every so often, he brings me a sweet deal on an IPO – something he can get for me because I’m such a “good” client.

 I feel safe with my broker because he respects my sentiments.
 He knows I’d rather make a slightly lower rate of return when the markets are strong if that can protect me from getting stomped when the markets turn against me.